differentiate-catalysis/catalyst-bubble-detection/README.md

 # catalyst-bubble-detection

-Detect bubbles that are evolving gas from a catalyst surface to determine reaction activity.
-This can be used for screening catalysts to choose the most optimal.
+The `catalyst-bubble-detection` project aims to use ML to detect bubbles in high-throughput microscope images of catalyst surfaces.
+This repo contains the full ML pipeline for training, testing, evaluating, and optimizing ML models for bubble detection.
+The goal of this work is to screen catalysts to choose the most optimal one for a given gaseous reaction (e.g. oxygen evolution and oxygen reduction reactions).

 ## Data Setup

-The package is designed to be used with labeled data from Darwin V7 Labs.
+This package is designed to be used with labeled data from [Darwin V7 Labs](https://www.v7labs.com/).
+Darwin V7 saves the labels of annotated data in the form of V7 JSON.
 Data should be organized in `images` and `json` folders as such:

 ```
 root/